-Honorable Mention: Best Travel Water Filter For Backcountry Camping And Hiking
+Best Travel Water Filter For Backcountry Camping And Hiking

 Survivor Filter Pro

 This is where the Survivor Filter Pro comes into play.
 This small and lightweight (just 8oz or 266 grams) has a three-stage filter that can handle more use than any other water filter on this list.
-The carbon filter can filter 2,000 liters (440 gallons).
-The other two filters in the chain can handle a whopping 100,000 liters (22,000 gallons).
+The carbon filter can filter 440 gallons (2,000 liters).
+The other two filters in the chain can handle a whopping 22,000 (100,000 liters).

 The unit is priced well and the hand pump makes it very easy-to-use.
 The biggest limitation of this portable water filter is the tube input.
 This can get clogged when filtering water from especially dirty sources and can be awkward to use from a tap.

 How Water Filters Work

 Portable filtration systems are designed to clean water on the go.
 Whether this is by filtering directly as you drink or filtering small amounts of water at a time for you to easily drink afterward.
 Water filtration systems use a series of filtration and sterilization techniques to accomplish this.
 These setups can change from one manufacturer to the other, so don’t assume that all portable water filters are the same.
-Here are some the basics about what makes up a travel water filter.
+Here are some of the basics about what makes up a travel water filter.

 Active Carbon Filter

 Activated carbon filters generally need to be changed more frequently than other filter types.
-Occasionally you may notice black fleck floating around in filtered water.
-This is actually flecks of carbon and they are completely harmless.
+Occasionally you may notice black flecks floating around in filtered water.
+These are actually flecks of carbon and they are completely harmless.